Higher Degree by Research Candidate

-These seemingly discordant turning-points and narratives implicate identical motivations in the death impulse of male delinquents.
-Through their juxtaposition, alongside the application of Jean Baudrillard’s symbolic death and Julia Kristeva's psychoanalytic ontology, this thesis ultimately contributes to the dialogue of several disciplines—moral philosophy, gender theory, psychoanalysis—and aims to highlight the coercive political potential of death in an age of extinctions.
+These seemingly discordant means of history making implicate myriad issues of concern for the cultural reception of the death drive in male delinquents.
+Through their juxtaposition, alongside the application of Jean Baudrillard’s symbolic death and Julia Kristeva's psychoanalytic ontology, this thesis aims to highlight the coercive political potentials of these martyr-narratives in an age of extinctions.

 Awards and Achievements

-Date Type Title Institution Name Country Amount 2020 Scholarship EW Benham Honours Scholarship The University of Adelaide Australia - 2018 Scholarship Adelaide Dickens Fellowship The University of Adelaide Australia -
+Date Type Title Institution Name Country Amount 2022 Award Bundey Prize for English Verse The University of Adelaide Australia - 2020 Scholarship EW Benham Honours Scholarship The University of Adelaide Australia - 2018 Scholarship Adelaide Dickens Fellowship The University of Adelaide Australia -